Guidance System in Finland

 The pupils and students have a legal right for guidance and counselling services at educational institutions with a specified time allocation.
 These services mostly consist of individual, group or class-based guidance sessions as well as of working life familiarization.
 Services are provided by a wide range of personnel depending on the level and type of education and training.

-In the comprehensive or basic education there are school counsellors and class teachers.
-At the general upper secondary level guidance counsellors, group advisors and teachers are responsible for offering guidance and counselling according to their professional roles and tasks.
-School counsellors and teachers provide guidance in vocational education and training in upper secondary level and career counsellors and group advisors do that in adult education.
+Guidance counsellors and teachers provide guidance in vocational education and training in upper secondary level and career counsellors and group advisors do that in adult education.
 The goals of the services are defined in the national core curricula.
+Good guidance criteriaare a recommendation that has been made for the purpose of developing and ensuring the quality of guidance in basic education, general upper secondary education and VET.
 In higher education guidance counsellors in universities of applied sciences, student services staff, academic staff, careers, and recruitment services in universities are involved in guidance delivery.

-Guidance and counselling in public employment services are offered by vocational guidance psychologists at vocational guidance and career planning services and by other experts according to their job profiles.
+Guidance and counselling in public employment services are offered by career guidance psychologists at vocational guidance and career planning services and by other experts according to their job profiles.
 The services provided by the employment sector are targeted mostly at unemployed and employed young people and adults, who are outside of education and training.
 The main aim is to support access and integration to the labour market by means of various forms of support that enhance the individual’s employability.
 This can be training, work try-outs, rehabilitation, language learning for migrants, and beyond.

-The One-Stop Guidance Centers are offering assistance with various issues related to your own life, such as studying, finding employment, housing, and welfare.
+The One-Stop Guidance Centers for young adults are offering assistance with various issues related to your own life, such as studying, finding employment, housing, and welfare.
 A One-Stop Guidance Center will not directly provide an apartment or social assistance, for example, but you will be provided plenty of information and support for applying for these things.
 The services are tailored according to the needs of the clients and the aim is to assist and support the young person until a more long-lasting or permanent solution has been found.
 The information and counselling services are multi-channel, you can access them for example face to face, online or by phone.
 The services provided by the One-Stop Guidance Centers and the professionals who work in the centers vary slightly between localities.
 One-Stop Guidance Centers welcome persons under the age of 30 with all possible issues.

 TRAINING